Frequently asked questions about BENLYSTA

 - In 2 of 3 studies, fewer blacks/African Americans who received BENLYSTA responded to treatment compared to blacks/African Americans who did not receive BENLYSTA.
 Therefore, caution should be used when considering BENLYSTA treatment in blacks/African Americans.

 - It is important to discuss with your healthcare professional whether BENLYSTA is right for you.
-A clinical trial is planned to study BENLYSTA specifically in blacks/African Americans with lupus.
+A clinical trial is ongoing to study BENLYSTA specifically in blacks/African Americans with lupus.

 - Can I stop taking my other medications while on BENLYSTA?